imcaffiene/100xdevs-cohort2/eth/notes.md

 - `World State`: The global, single source of truth for all account balances, contract code, and contract storage on the Ethereum blockchain.
 The EVM's primary role is to transition this state.

-` Q. why it's caled state machine not database`
+` Q. why it's called state machine not database`

 #### 1. "Database" Analogy: